pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 ## Why Tag Your Resources?

 A tag is simply a key/value label that you can apply to your AWS infrastructure resources.
-This enables you to manage, search for, and filter resources.
+Tags enable you to manage, search for, and filter resources.
 There aren't any predefined tags &mdash; you can use whatever makes sense for your scenario and business requirements.

-[Amazon recommends a number of tagging strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/), including technical tags like name and environment, automation tags like dates and security requirements, business tags like owner and cost center, and security tags for compliance.
+[Amazon recommends many tagging strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/), including technical tags like name and environment, automation tags like dates and security requirements, business tags like owner and cost center, and security tags for compliance.
 Each of these enables you to apply policies.

-Specifying a tag in your infrastructure as code is easy.
-Not all resources are taggable (although the most important ones are); to tag a resource, simply specify a map of key/values using the `tags` property.
+Specifying a tag in your Infrastructure as Code is easy.
+Not all resources are taggable (although the most important ones are); to tag a resource, specify a map of key/values using the `tags` property.
 For example, this code declares an S3 Bucket that carries three tags that enable cost allocation reporting: `"user:Project"`, `"user:Stack"`, and `"user:Cost Center"`:

 {{< langchoose csharp >}}